ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   - The VNC session should start, and the Raspberry Pi desktop should be available.

 ## Set up Camera

-To install the Raspberry Pi Camera Module 2 onto the Raspberry Pi 4 Model B it is nessesary to plug the Camera Connector into the Camera slot of the Motherboard.
+- To connect Raspberry Pi Camera Module 2 to Raspberry Pi 4, follow the steps listed in [Connect the Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).
+Make sure the Camera Module faces the USB and Ethernet ports.
-Inordrer to do this we first must unplug the camera Module slot.
-Afterwards we push the camera connector into the slot.
-The camera needs to face to the direction of the Backplate(USB and Eithernet port).
-Afterwards we can try it out via a Terminal command "libcamera-still -o test.jpg".
+- To test if the connection is working, enter `libcamera-still -o test.jpg` to capture a single image.
+For more information about `libcamera-still`, refer to [this documentation](https://www.raspberrypi.com/documentation/computers/camera_software.html#libcamera-and-libcamera-apps).

 ## Prepare Training Data